-Measurement values transmitted from the control system of the BSP to the control system of the reserve connecting TSO are recorded and archived cyclically according to the requirements in Table 7 or transmitted in real-time.
+Measurement values transmitted from the control system of the BSP to the control system of the reserve connecting TSO are recorded and archived cyclically according to the requirements in Table 8 or transmitted in real time.

-Aggregation level Data type (offline or real- time) Required time resolution Pool Real-time FCR/aFRR 1 to 4 seconds in coordination with the reserve connecting TSO Real-time mFRR One minute RPU/RPG TU Real-time In coordination with the reserve connecting TSO Pool RPU/RPG The value for every second in the data transmitted from the archiving to the TSO must contain an entry.
+Aggregation Data type Required time resolution level (offline or real- time) Pool Real-time FCR/aFRR 1 to 4 seconds in coordination with the reserve connecting TSO Real-time mFRR One minute RPU/RPG TU - Real-time In coordination with the reserve connecting TSO Pool RPU/RPG The value for every second in the data transmitted from the archiving to the TSO must contain an entry.
 It is acceptable to the TSO here if an unchanged value is copied forward without change in the transmitted data.
 In other words, if the recording takes place with a time resolution of two seconds, each measurement value can be reused for the immediately following second.
 TU Offline A time resolution of one second is to be striven for; however, this recommendation is not binding.
 If no one- second values can be supplied, the BSP provides values - in coordination with the reserve connecting TSO - in a time resolution that is compatible with the time resolution of the real-time values.
 In this context, "compatible" means that for every second for which the BSP transmits a real-time value, the corresponding value is also recorded offline.
 Specifically, this means, for example, that for a time resolution of the real-time values between 1 and 4 seconds, the following combinations of transmitted real-time values and recorded offline values are permissible.
-For the sake of assumption, the first transmission of a real-time value takes place at time T. Resolution of the real-time values of 1 second Real-time values are transmitted at: T, T+1s, T+2s Offline values are recorded at: T, T+1s, T+2s ==> Time resolution of the offline values of 1 second is required
+For the sake of assumption, the first transmission of a real-time value takes place at time T. Resolution of the real-time values of 1 second Real-time values are transmitted at: T, T+1s, T+2s Offline values are recorded at: T, T+1s, T+2s Offline values are recorded at: T, T+1s, T+2s ==> Time resolution of the offline values of 1 second is required

-Table 7: Time resolution of real-time data
+Table 8: Time resolution of real-time data